Less is More: On Copy Complexity in Quantum Cryptography: Preliminaries: Quantum Money and Copy-protection

 \begin{enumerate} \item \textbf{Correctness:} For all $(\rho, s) \leftarrow \mathsf{Mint}(1^{\secparam})$:

 \item \textbf{Security:} For any polynomial-time quantum adversary $\mathcal{A}$:

 \end{enumerate} \end{definition}

 We now recall the definition of public-key quantum money.
 The main difference between the mini scheme and the definition below is that in the mini scheme, anyone can produce a money state whereas in the definition below, only the one who possesses the secret key can produce the state.
-Using digital signatures, a mini scheme can be upgraded into a public-key quantum money scheme.
+Furthermore, public-key quantum money satisfies $t\to t+1$ copy security, in the sense that given $t$ money states no adversary can produce $t+1$ money states.
+However, since money states for a public-key quantum money protocol are allowed to be mixed, one should think of public-key quantum money as an "i.i.d." version of a mini scheme.
+Using digital signatures, any mini scheme can be upgraded into a public-key quantum money scheme.